liveoutloud/project-2_boone-janetta/README.md

 - I have read the deductions/rubric.

 #### Comments
-- I made progress this week by getting my home page content added, but something is broken and I can't get any of my styles to show.
-I will make progress on this issue by the next due date.
+- I made progress this week by getting my home page content added.
+As soon as I figure out what is broken (preventing my styles from displaying), I will make progress by the next due date.
+Thanks!
 ---